jdpaul123/UOKIosk/README.md

 7. [API](#api)

 # UO Kiosk
-An app for University of Oregon students to stay informed and engaged
+An app for University of Oregon students to stay informed and engaged!

 # Description
 <p>A must have app for any University of Oregon student, visitor, or faculty.